-Points and motions provide a concrete way for you to raise their placard and interact with the Chair.
-When raising points, you may speak as you raise your placard (especially when other delegates may be raising their placards for motions).
-In other words, you should raise your placard and state, "Point of Order" or the relevant point at hand.
+Points and motions provide a concrete way for the delegates to raise their placard and interact with the Chair.
+When raising points, the delegate may speak as they raise their placard (especially when other delegates may be raising their placards for motions).
+In other words, should raise their placard and state, "Point of Order" or the relevant point at hand.
 This is because issues such as audibility and questions about procedure can be addressed by the Chair before debate continues.
 Points and motions serve a variety of purposes, as described below.